Last Updated on

 The best way to keep kids from scratching is to cover up the areas that they tend to itch, as well as their hands.
 Clothing such as these ScratchMeNot Mittens are the perfect tool for reducing relentless scratching and protecting your little one’s skin.

 These Remedywear Baby Mittens are also a great tool for reducing irritation and possible infection.
 Not only do they stay put with tie closures, but they are also made with TENCEL and anti-inflammatory zinc that work to nourish and soothe irritated skin.
 A great choice if your little one is also suffering from hand eczema!
+This Remedywear Balaclava for Kids is also a wonderful tool in preventing further irritation and can be used with dry wrap therapy.

 If you have a little Houdini on your hands who can escape hand coverings, it is especially important to keep their fingernails clipped and filed.
 This will prevent them from scratching open skin.